Brazil–Ukraine relations

-Brazil and Ukraine are strategic partners and cooperate in trade, space technology, education, energy, healthcare, and defense.
+Brazil and Ukraine have a long-standing and highly diversified relationship that includes cooperation in trade, space technology, education, energy, healthcare, and defense, as well as historic people-to-people ties through a large Ukrainian diaspora in Brazil.
 Brazil recognized Ukraine's independence on December 26, 1991, and bilateral relations were established on February 11, 1992.
-The development of a joint space industry had strengthened the bilateral ties between the two countries.
-Ukraine considers Brazil its key trade partner in Latin America and has been a vocal supporter of the Brazilian bid for a permanent seat at the United Nations Security Council.
+In 2009, the two countries established a strategic partnership.
+Brazil is Ukraine's key trade partner in Latin America.
+The ongoing conflict has strained relations between the two countries, including Ukrainian objections to the Brazil-China 6 point peace plan, but bilateral meetings between the two governments increased in 2024.

 Brazil has the third largest Ukrainian population outside of the former Soviet Union, with approximately 500,000 Ukrainian descendants.